 The point I’m trying to make is that the “why” precedes the “how”.
 It doesn’t matter how exactly you meet your psychological needs as long as you’re meeting them.

 This is why passions are not always set in stone.
-People can change their careers and passions as long as they keep meeting the same underlying needs.
+People can change their careers and passions as long as they continue to meet the same underlying needs.

 Our psychological make-up and needs define who we are.
 It’s the basis of our identity.
 We have a need to act in accordance with our self-identity.
 We need our actions to be consistent with who we think we are, and who we want others to think we are.